Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ### § 162.1802 Standards for coordination of benefits information transaction.
 The Secretary adopts the following standards for the coordination of benefits information transaction:

-(b) For the period from March 17, 2009 through December 31, 2011, both:
+(b) For the period from October 16, 2003 through March 16, 2009:

 (1) Retail pharmacy drug claims.
 The National Council for Prescription Drug Programs Telecommunication Standard Implementation Guide, Version 5, Release 1 (Version 5.1), September 1999, and equivalent NCPDP Batch Standard Batch Implementation Guide, Version 1, Release 1 (Version 1.1), January 2000, supporting Telecommunications Standard Implementation Guide, Version 5, Release 1 (Version 5.1) for the NCPDP Data Record in the Detail Data Record.
 (Incorporated by reference in § 162.920).

 (2) Dental health care claims.
 The ASC X12N 837—Health Care Claim: Dental, Version 4010, May 2000, Washington Publishing Company, 004010X097 and Addenda to Health Care Claim: Dental, Version 4010, October 2002, Washington Publishing Company, 004010X097A1.
-(Incorporated by reference in § 162.920).
+(Incorporated by reference in § 162.920.)

 (3) Professional health care claims.
 The ASC X12N 837—Health Care Claim: Professional, Volumes 1 and 2, Version 4010, May 2000, Washington Publishing Company, 004010X098 and Addenda to Health Care Claim: Professional, Volumes 1 and 2, Version 4010, October 2002, Washington Publishing Company, 004010X098A1.
-(Incorporated by reference in § 162.920).
+(Incorporated by reference in § 162.920.)

 (iii) The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Health Care Claim: Professional (837), May 2006, ASC X12N/005010X222.